 – Establish an extensive communication with other governments, offering and learning best practices;

-– Become part of a global, standardized reporting system led by The Climate Group, R20, nrg4SD and CDP;
+– Become part of a global, standardized reporting system;

-– Take part in CDP’s global reporting system and join over 5,000 companies, 200 cities, and 44 states and regions that already measure, manage and report their vital environmental information.
+– Take part in CDP’s global reporting system and join over 71 states and regions, 5,600 companies and 533 cities that already measure, manage and report their vital environmental information.

 RegionsAdapt provides different resources and opportunities to participants, including:

-– The RegionsAdapt Office, which offers support to interested and participating governments in English, French and Spanish;
+– The Secretariat, which offers support to interested and participating governments in English, French and Spanish;

 – Working groups established around the key priority areas of the initiative, gathering RegionsAdapt signatories upon their interests;

-– Webinars to discuss topics of interest of all participants organized together with partners;
+– Webinars to discuss transversal topics related to climate adaptation open to all member regions, organized together with partners;

 – Networking opportunities organized to foster exchange and help participants to be part of a community of practice;

-– Workshops and events alongside major conferences to raise awareness about the initiative, its opportunities and the benefits of action;
+– Events alongside major conferences to raise awareness about the initiative, its opportunities and the benefits of action;

 – Call for Projects for RegionsAdapt participants who are also nrg4SD members;